marioy47/learn-postgresql-development/README.md

 ## PgAdmin4

-You can connect to PgAdmin4 on <https://localhost:5050> to manage the PostgreSQL databases with the following creadentials:
+You can connect to PgAdmin4 on <http://localhost:5050/> to manage the PostgreSQL databases with the following creadentials:

 User: `admin@example.co`
 Password: `password`

 And register a new _Server_ by right clicking on the left sidebar and usgin the following connection paramters:

-- Name: `Docker Container` (this can be whaterver you want actually)
+- Name: `Pg Docker Container` (this can be whaterver you want actually)
 - Host: `postgres`
 - Port: `5432` (the default port)
 - User: `postgres`